Skip to content

 Reasons to choose the South District:

-- Slightly lower rents than equivalent town centre properties
+• Typically slightly lower rents than equivalent town centre properties

-- Beaches nearby - Sandy Bay and Catalan Bay beach both accessible on foot
+• Sandy Bay and Catalan Bay beach both accessible on foot

 Reasons the South District might not suit you:

-- Limited rental stock means fewer options
+• Limited rental stock means fewer options at any given time

-- More removed from supermarkets, shops and restaurants
+• More removed from supermarkets, shops, and restaurants

-- Daily commute to town is noticeable without a car
+• Daily commute to town is noticeable without a car

-- Older building stock in parts of Catalan Bay
+• Older building stock in parts of Catalan Bay

-- Fewer amenities on your doorstep compared to central areas
+• Fewer amenities on your doorstep compared to central areas

 Who Is the South District Best For?